 Training plays an important role in enhancing user adoption rates.
 A single onboarding training isn’t enough, especially when today’s business intelligence platforms are continually evolving and expanding.

 Training should be an ongoing process that works within the unique context of your organization.
 With continuous learning and a deeper understanding, users will develop more interest in using the tool to meet objectives and advance in their roles.

-6. Celebrate small wins
+6. Celebrate small wins and create incentives

 When any of your business units manage to achieve better results through BI and analytics, make sure to celebrate these victories (no matter how small they seem).
 Highlight success stories across the organization and let them serve as inspiration for other teams to find their own successes.